yoni2k/data-science-ml-dl-mnist/DETAILED STEPS.md

 - Ran 5 times, Accuracies Product 4/5 .995 and above, but 1/5 .98, with 1 being .9993
 ### Conclusions going forward:
 - Check if it's a matter of batching, and whether it's better perhaps not to batch to get best results

+# Conclusions 10 - running without batches at all
+- Took very very long, and results (at least with current StopFunction) are very bad - accuracy 0.92
+- Decided that batches are needed, even if they are not very small
+### Conclusions going forward:
+- Try with even slower StopFunction (0.0001 and not 0.001 delta that was used till now)
+- Need to check again if reading the data, or preparing the data causes the fluctuation between results
+- Try with much larger batches than 100 or 150 used till now - perhaps could have better results without paying too much in time